George Bailey (It's a Wonderful Life)

 George Bailey is a fictional character and the protagonist in Frank Capra's 1946 film It's a Wonderful Life.
 The character is a building and loan banker who sacrifices his dreams in order to help his community of Bedford Falls to the point where he feels life has passed him by.
-Eventually, due to difficulties in keeping the building and loan solvent, Bailey falls into despair so deep that he contemplates suicide, until his guardian angel, Clarence Odbody, gives him a valuable perspective on the worth of his life.
-George finds through Odbody's angelic power and gift what life would be like if he didn't have his wife, Mary, his children and friends, and what their lives and the social structure of Bedford Falls would be like without him.
+Eventually, due to difficulties in keeping the building and loan solvent, Bailey falls into despair so deep that he contemplates suicide, until a guardian angel, Clarence Odbody, gives him a valuable perspective on the worth of his life.
+George finds through Odbody's angelic power and gift what the lives of his family and friends and the social structure of Bedford Falls would be like without him.

 Bailey is played by James Stewart as an adult and Bobby Anderson as a child, and is loosely based on George Pratt, a character in Philip Van Doren Stern's 1943 booklet The Greatest Gift.

 The character was portrayed by Pete Davidson in a 2020 television special.

 Fictional biography

 Early life

 In the winter of 1919, George (aged 12, played by Bobby Anderson) and his friends Bert, Ernie Bishop, Marty Hatch, Sam Wainwright, and his brother Harry are sledding on a frozen river.
 Harry breaks through the ice and George jumps into the freezing water to save him.
 In doing so, George became ill with an infection that waylaid him for some time and caused him to lose hearing in his left ear.

-In May 1919, George returns to his job at Mr. Gower's drugstore, where he first attends to the soda fountain when two customers are a young Mary Hatch and her friend Violet Bick.
+In May 1919, George returns to his after school job at Mr. Gower's drugstore, where he first attends to the soda fountain when two customers are Marty’s sister Mary and her friend Violet Bick.
 George announces his plan to be an explorer and travel the world, citing National Geographic as an inspiration where Mary whispers her love for George in his deaf ear.
 George then finds a telegram informing Gower that his son has died in the Spanish flu pandemic.
 A visibly distraught Gower directs George to deliver medicine to a customer, but George realizes that, in his distress, he had inadvertently put poison into the capsules.
 He seeks advice from his father, who is president of the Bailey Brothers Building & Loan, but his father is meeting with Henry F. Potter, one of the shareholders.
 When he returns to the store, Gower angrily berates him for not delivering the capsules, until George blurts out Gower's mistake.
 Realizing this would have been fatal, Gower tearfully thanks George, who promises that he will never tell anyone what happened.